Port Chicago disaster: Port Chicago 50

-Veltmann and his team talked to the accused men prior to the trial to prepare their defense.
-They discovered that not all of the 50 were experienced ship loaders.
-Two of the men taken to the brig had never before loaded ammunition—they were permanently assigned as cooks because of physical conditions making them unsuited to loading.
+Veltmann and his team talked to their clients—they discovered that not all of the 50 were experienced ship loaders.
+Two of the men had never before loaded ammunition—they were permanently assigned as cooks because of physical conditions making them unsuited to loading.
 The two cooks had responded "no" when asked if they would load munitions.
-Another of the 50, who had a broken wrist in a sling was also asked if he would load ammunition, to which he replied that he would not.
+Another of the 50, who had a broken wrist in a sling, was asked if he would load ammunition, to which he replied that he would not.
 More importantly, Veltmann sensed that the men had not conspired to seize command from their superior officers.
 In a pre-trial brief, Veltmann cited the definition of mutiny from Winthrop's Military Law and Precedents and asked that the mutiny charges be dismissed as the formal charges against the 50 men failed to allege that they conspired together deliberately to "usurp, subvert or override superior military authority".
 Coakley opposed with a brief stating that, under military law, a persistent refusal to work by two or more men—something that might be called a "strike" among civilians—was sufficient proof of a conspiracy to override superior military authority and was equivalent to mutiny.
 Osterhaus agreed with Coakley and refused Veltmann's motion; the trial would proceed as planned.